SonicZak/Hanafi-Prayer-Time-App/README.md

 *   **Improved Error Reporting:** Implement logging to a file or integrate with monitoring services for more robust error tracking.
 *   **Command Line Arguments:** Add command-line arguments for easier ad-hoc execution or overrides without editing `config.json`.
 *   **Unit/Integration Tests:** Add automated tests to ensure reliability of scraping and API interactions.
+*   **Structured Logging:** Implement Python's `logging` module for more detailed, categorized, and configurable output to files or console.
+*   **Retry Logic:** Add retry mechanisms with exponential backoff for transient network or website issues during scraping.

 ## License